2019 Hyundai Santa Fe Trim Levels with Comparisons & Configurations.

-Compare the 2019 Hyundai Santa Fe SE vs SEL Trim Levels.
+Compare the 2019 Hyundai Santa Fe SE vs SEL Trims.
 What is the difference?

 The redesigned Hyundai Santa Fe is both longer and more upright than its predecessor, for an enlarged silhouette that's more classic SUV than crossover.
 The sleek, well-designed interior offers lots of storage and airy visibility.
 Wide, supportive seats with plenty of passenger space make this a comfortable ride in every position.
 These seats have been upgraded with different levels of foam density for a cushioned feel.

 Although the new look is inspired by the brand's Kona subcompact crossover, the Santa Fe redesign is distinguished by the low vertical headlights, upright stance and chain-mail-patterned grille.
 The body is also stronger but lighter, made from 67 percent high-strength steel, which will improve performance in a collision.

 Both the SE and SEL trims of the Santa Fe are powered by a 185-horsepower four-cylinder engine paired with an eight-speed automatic transmission.
 Although both come standard with front-wheel drive and can be upgraded to all-wheel drive, only the SEL comes with Drive Mode Select.
 This feature lets drivers toggle between Normal, Eco, and Sport modes for the ideal balance between performance and fuel economy.